 He's a hot item, and Alex knows that he's old news.

-And Alex cannot go home again, but it's gonna be fucking fun to see him try.
+And Alex cannot go home again, but it's going to be fucking fun to see him try.

 Because I don't think he can make it work.

-But whether or not I think he can pull it off, just based on how I don't think anyone can pull it off, that doesn't mean I'm not still super into him trying.
+But whether or not I think he can pull it off, just based on how I don't think anyone could pull it off, that doesn't mean I'm not still super into him trying.

 It's always better for me.